With the December holidays coming to an end, your primary school child will be going back to school in a weeks’ time.

 If you want to start the morning calm and happy, prepare what you can on the night before.
 Some of the tasks that you can do may include things like deciding what to have for breakfast, getting your child’s school bag and uniform ready, placing them convenient spots etc.

 Remember that communication is key.
-On the night before school starts, talk to your child about what is to be expected the next morning and discuss what works best.
+On the night before school starts, talk to your child about what is to be expected and discuss what works best.
 Some children may like to have breakfast first to help them stay more alert while getting dressed while others might see breakfast as a reward after completing all their morning tasks.

 Tip #5: Sleeping enough to keep everyone happy